 Eggbreak

 The clue’s in the name with this one, but Eggbreak serves up some of London’s very best eggs.
-Tuck into your favourite egg dishes with a special Eggbreak added twist, from the salmon dish cake topped with poached eggs, sriracha hollandaise and spinach, to the spicy piggy bun, a Gochujang-spiced pork patty, homemade chilli jam, ginger, fried egg, American cheese and potato brioche bun.
+Tuck into your favourite egg dishes with a special Eggbreak added twist, from the salmon fish cake topped with poached eggs, sriracha hollandaise and spinach, to the Mexican Omelette with with avocado, chilli, spring onion, feta cheese and coriander.

 For a savoury take on the classically sweet French toast, dive into the hot honey French toast served with za’atar, cherry tomatoes, garlic, thyme, poached eggs, labneh and Dr Sting’s hot honey.
 Yum!